 Key Components that Help Drive Results at Foxtail Golf Club

-Jeff may not have initiated the Audubon International Certification program at Foxtail, but he’s embracing the commitment of sustaining it, which involves recertification every three years to maintain the facility’s Certified Sanctuary designation.
+Jeff may not have initiated the Audubon International Certification program at Foxtail, but he’s embracing the commitment to sustaining it, which involves recertification every three years to maintain the facility’s Certified Sanctuary designation.

 He’s also quick to point out two factors he considers great advantages.
 First, Foxtail Golf Club uses only reclaimed water for irrigation and as a result, never experiences the water restrictions that challenge many golf courses in California and other drought-prone areas.